-(2) For solicitation numbers beginning with SPE4:
+(2) For solicitation numbers beginning with SPE4: DLA Aviation Office of the Competition Advocate Attention: BPC

-DLA Aviation

-Office of the Competition Advocate

-Attention: BPC

 8000 Jefferson Davis Highway

 Richmond, Virginia 23297-5100

-(3) For solicitation numbers beginning with SPE1, SPE2, SPE3, SPE5, or SPE8:

-DLA Troop Support
+(3) For solicitation numbers beginning with SPE1, SPE2, SPE3, SPE5, or SPE8: DLA Troop Support

 Attention: (see note below)

 700 Robbins Avenue

 Philadelphia, Pennsylvania 19111-5096

 Note: The address (attention line) will change based on the 4th digit of the PIIN as follows:

 SPE1 = Clothing and Textile (C&T)

 SPE2 = Medical

 SPE3 = Subsistence

 SPE5 = Industrial Hardware (formerly Aviation or L&M detachments)

 SPE8 = Construction and Equipment (C&E)

 (4) For solicitation numbers beginning with SPRRA1 and SPRRA2:

 Defense Logistics Agency - DLA Aviation

 Office of the Competition Advocate

 Building 5201

 Redstone Arsenal, Alabama 35898

 (5) For solicitation numbers beginning with SPRPA1:

 DLA Philadelphia

 Competition Advocate Office

 700 Robbins Avenue Building 1

 Philadelphia, Pennsylvania 19111-5098

-(6) For Tank-Automotive and Armaments Command (TACOM) Depot Level Repairable (DLR) - DLA Land and Maritime solicitations beginning with SPRDL1:
+(6) For Tank-Automotive and Armaments Command (TACOM) Depot Level Repairable

+(DLR) - DLA Land and Maritime solicitations beginning with SPRDL1:

 Defense Logistics Agency

 DLR Procurement Operations - ZG

 6501 East Eleven Mile Road

 Warren, Michigan 48397-5000

-(7) For Communications-Electronics Command (CECOM) DLR-DLA Land and Maritime solicitations beginning with SPRBL1:
+(7) For Communications-Electronics Command (CECOM) DLR-DLA Land and Maritime

+solicitations beginning with SPRBL1:

 Defense Logistics Agency

 DLR Procurement Operations - ZL

 6001 Combat Dr., Rm.
 C1-301

 Aberdeen Proving Ground, MD 21005-1846

-M06 Evaluation of Offers of Alternate Product for Part Numbered Items (SEP 2016)

-Offers of alternate product will not be evaluated for the contract action if:

-- (1) The solicitation is automated; - (2) It does not meet the dollar threshold for savings, after an evaluation factor of \$600 is applied for coordination with each ESA; or - (3) When the time proposed for award does not permit evaluation, and delay of award would adversely affect the Government.
+M06 Evaluation of Offers of Alternate Product for Part Numbered Items (SEP 2016) Offers of alternate product will not be evaluated for the contract action if: (1) The solicitation is automated; (2) It does not meet the dollar threshold for savings, after an evaluation factor of \$600 is applied for coordination with each ESA; or (2) Wilson the time and for arread does not a small contraction and delay of arread arread

+(3) When the time proposed for award does not permit evaluation, and delay of award would adversely affect the Government.